mdabrowski1990/uds/docs/source/pages/installation.rst

 Development version
 -------------------
-For people who likes risk, but looking for features that are currently under the development, the following command will help with installing the development version of the package that is currently stored on `main` branch of `github repository <https://github.com/mdabrowski1990/uds>`_:
+For users who want to test features currently under development, the following command will help with installing the development version of the package that is currently stored on the `main` branch of `github repository <https://github.com/mdabrowski1990/uds>`_:

 :shell:`pip install git+https://github.com/mdabrowski1990/uds.git@main`